christiandunkel/time-visualizer/doc/documentation.md

 <a name="module_VISUALIZER.createCharts"></a>

 ### VISUALIZER.createCharts()
-creates the HTML nodes needed for the charts using current DATA
+creates the HTML elements needed for the charts using current DATA

 **Kind**: static method of [<code>VISUALIZER</code>](#module_VISUALIZER)
 <a name="module_VISUALIZER.getBar"></a>